jpnewman/urlinfo/README.md

 # URLInfo

-Go Program to get page information from URL.
+Go Program to get page information from URLs.

 It can create a standard output (stdout) or Markdown report and also logs to a separate log file.

 ~~~
 go get -u github.com/jpnewman/urlinfo